Vadskye/Rise/docs/standard_effects.md

 * Strike-based attacks:
   * High: (weapon damage dice) + (power)
-  * Medium: (weapon damage dice) + (half power)
+  * Medium: (weapon damage dice) + (half power) OR (weapon damage dice -2d) + (power)
-    * This uses half power instead of -2d because large weapons feel like they should generally be better at AOE.
+    * For AOE, use half power instead of -2d because large weapons feel like they should generally be better at AOE.
 If the weapon damage dice were reduced but you still added full power, it would be worse for large weapons than for small weapons, which seems odd.
 Large weapons should generally be better for damage, including AOE, since small weapons are generally better for applying debuffs and special effects.
+    * For debuffs, use -2d and full power.
   * Low: (weapon damage dice -2d) + (half power)
 * Non-strike-based attacks:
   * High: (1d8 + 1d per rank) + (power)